JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Trends in posts should link to the search results for that trend #DONE

 #### Image Modal
-- Make the images be bigger and take up almost the entire screen with responsive size for phones when clicked
+- Make the images be bigger and take up almost the entire screen with responsive size for phones when clicked #DONE

 ## Retweets
 - Create the retweet model #DONE